New York Spinal Injury Lawyers

 Retaining a personal injury lawyer is the most important thing you should do after seeking medical treatment for your injuries.
 Harris Keenan & Goldfarb has years of experience representing clients who suffered spinal injuries through no fault of their own from different types of accidents.

 You will pay no fees before or during the time in which we provide you with legal representation.
 You will pay for legal representation by paying a contingency fee out of any financial compensation we obtain on your behalf.
 If we don’t get compensation for you, you won’t owe us anything.

 Don’t wait.
 Call 800-724-6529 today so we can start working for you.

-What Type of Compensation Might I Recover for Spinal Injuries?
+What Type of Compensation Might I Recover?

 People who are injured due to someone else’s negligence can recover compensation for non-economic and economic losses associated with their injuries.
 Punitive damages may also be awarded based on whether the defendant’s negligent actions were particularly egregious.
 Courts typically order defendants to pay punitive damages to punish the defendant and deter the defendant from committing the same negligent act in the future.

 Economic losses are losses that have a dollar amount substantiated by a medical record, medical bill, or other record.
 The following are some of the most common types of economic losses claimed in spinal injury cases:

 Non-economic losses are intangible in nature and are based on the subjective experience of the person who suffered a spinal injury.
 The following are some of the most common types of non-economic losses claimed in these cases: